Generating synthetic data for neural operators: Set-up and Main Approach

-So instead of first fixing a function $f$ then solving \eqref{1.1} to obtain $u$ to be used as input-output pairs $(f,u)$, we instead generate $u$ first, plug it into $\eqref{1.1}$, and compute $f$ by the specified rule.
+So instead of first fixing a function $f$ and then solving \eqref{1.1} to obtain $u$ to be used as input-output pairs $(f,u)$, we instead generate $u$ first, plug it into $\eqref{1.1}$, and compute $f$ by the specified rule.

 The main innovation of our work is in determining the appropriate class of functions for the unknown function $u$ in \eqref{1.1}.
-While from the PDE theory we know that $u$ lives in some Sobolev space (see e.g \cite{evans2010partial}) in the case of elliptic PDEs, such spaces are infinite-dimensional, and it is unclear at first how to generate functions that serve as good representatives of the full infinite-dimensional space.
+While from the PDE theory we know that $u$ lives in some Sobolev space (see e.g \cite{evans2010partial}) in the case of elliptic PDEs, such space is infinite-dimensional and it is unclear at first how to generate functions that serve as good representatives of the full infinite-dimensional space.
 We propose to generate functions as random linear combinations of basis functions of the corresponding Sobolev space.
-In the case where we know from theory that the underlying Sobolev space is $H^1_0(\Omega)$ or $H^1(\Omega)$, then we can obtain explicit basis elements that are given by the eigenfunctions of the Laplace operator with Dirichlet and Neumann boundary conditions, respectively.
+In the case where we know from theory that the underlying Sobolev space is $H^1_0(\Omega)$ or $H^1(\Omega)$, then we can obtain explicit basis elements that can be obtained by the eigenfunctions of the Laplace operator with Dirichlet and Neumann boundary conditions, respectively.